maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 Runsa1 <- cfa(Modsa1, dat=Bifactor_Dataset_Nov_8_17_recodedtocorrectCIHR, missing="FIML", estimator="MLR")
 summary(Runsa1,standardized=TRUE,fit.measures=TRUE, rsquare=TRUE)
 ```
+We use the comparative fit index (CFI), Tucker-Lewis index (TLI), root mean square error of approximation (RMSEA), and standardized root mean square residual (SRMR) to evaluate model fit. <br/>
+Interpretation:
-Model fit was evaluated using the comparative fit index (CFI), Tucker-Lewis index (TLI), root mean square error of approximation (RMSEA), and standardized root mean square residual (SRMR).
-A value close to or greater than .95 for the TLI and the CFI, and a value close to or less than .06 for the RMSEA (Hu & Bentler, 1998) and SRMR less than .08 (Kline, 2016) indicate a good fit between the model and the observed data.
+- A value close to or greater than .95 for the TLI and the CFI, and a value close to or less than .06 for the RMSEA (Hu & Bentler, 1998) and SRMR less than .08 (Kline, 2016) indicate a good fit between the model and the observed data.
 Chi-square difference tests were also utilized to determine which model provided a significantly better fit to the data.

 ```r
 #reliability
 reliability(Runsa1)
 ```
-For each of the models, we also computed the reliabilities for each of the factors, or the proportion of variance in the indicators of each factor that were accounted for by that factor specifically (ωh), as well as the proportion of variance in all items that were accounted for by all factors together (ω; e.g., Reise, Bonifay, & Haviland, 2013).
-Recommendations by Reise et al. suggest a minimual acceptable value of ωh of.50, though a value of .75 is more acceptable.
-Comparison of ω and ωh values can indicate how much reliable variance could be attributed to general vs. specific factors.
+Here, we compute the reliabilities for each of the factors.
+This is equivalent to the proportion of variance in the indicators of each factor that were accounted for by that factor specifically (ωh), as well as the proportion of variance in all items that were accounted for by all factors together (ω; e.g., Reise, Bonifay, & Haviland, 2013). <br/>
+Interpretation:
+- Recommendations by Reise et al. suggest a minimual acceptable value of ωh of.50, though a value of .75 is more acceptable.
+- Comparison of ω and ωh values can indicate how much reliable variance could be attributed to general vs. specific factors.

 ```r
 #Hancock
 HancockMueller(Runsa1)
 ```
+Here, calculate the H-index (Hancock & Mueller, 2001) to examine construct replicability of each factor, indicating how well a set of items represents a latent variable.  <br/>
+Interpretation:
-We also examined construct replicability of each factor by calculating the H-index (Hancock & Mueller, 2001), indicating how well a set of items represents a latent variable.
-High H values (>.70) indicate the factor is stable and is less likely to fluctuate between various samples.
+- High H values (>.70) indicate the factor is stable and is less likely to fluctuate between various samples.

 ```r
 #Measurement invariance: dataset